ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/template-manager.md

 ## Custom System Messages

-It is possible to display user messages using regular ExpressionEngine templates.
+It is possible to display custom system messages to users by using standard ExpressionEngine templates.

-In order to make use of this feature, you would need to create `system_messages` template group and within it, template named `generic`.
+In order to do this, you simply need to create a `system_messages` template group, and create a template named `generic` within the group.

 At the bare minimum, it is required to have following variables in that template: